mw0/MLnotebooks/multiClass/README.md

 ### Basic model results

-Results for the notebook [PredictiveModelingChallenge.ipynb](https://github.com/mw0/MLnotebooks/blob/master/multiClass/PredictiveModelingChallenge.ipynb) are shown for the first 4 lines of the table below.
+Results obtained using the notebook [PredictiveModelingChallenge.ipynb](https://github.com/mw0/MLnotebooks/blob/master/multiClass/PredictiveModelingChallenge.ipynb) are shown in the first 4 lines of the table below.
 After constructing the features (as one-hot encodings), the models used were linear regression, random forest, linear support vector machine, and complement naive Bayes.

 Linear regression and linear support vector machine results were identical, while random forest performed moderately better.